FeatureBaseDB/featurebase-docs/docs/sql-guide/functions/function-totimestamp.md

    4 | 1970-01-02 01:01:01 +0000 UTC
    5 | 1970-01-02 01:01:01 +0000 UTC
 ```
-### Use TOTIMESTAMP() in a select query.
+### Use TOTIMESTAMP() in a SELECT query.
-TOTIMESTAMP() is a scalar function, it can be used in select list and in parts of the query where expressions are allowed.
+TOTIMESTAMP() is a scalar function, so it can be used in the SELECT list and in parts of the query where expressions are allowed.

 ```sql
 create table demo